anishsharma573/Web_development_hitesh_choudhary_udemy/comingSoon/Readme.md

   - Includes hover effects for buttons.

 - **User-Friendly Form**:
-  - Inputs for email, first name, last name, and password.
+  - Inputs for email.
-  - "First Name" and "Last Name" are aligned horizontally for better usability.
+  - Notify button for future updates

 ---